WHAT IS VIDEOS

 The iron compass plane was most represented by Stanley followed by Record.

-The iron compass plane is usually equipped with an adjustable sole and fine blade adjusting mechanism.
+The iron compass plane / circular plane is usually equipped with an adjustable sole and fine blade adjusting mechanism.

 The iron compass plane offered some big selling point improvements over the old wooden compass plane designs.